francislub/shiningStars/README.md

 ## Contributing

 We welcome contributions from the community!
-If you want to contribute to the bugema university website, please follow these steps:
+If you want to contribute to the Shining Stars website, please follow these steps:

 1. Fork the repository on GitHub.